-[Since the publication of the Quaker Guidelines on Antisemitism (Challenging antisemitism) by Quakers in Britain and the response to it by Priscilla Alderson, a QSS member, there has been an extensive debate, either in website comments, comments in the Friend magazine, or comments on social media.
-This post shows how the debate evolved in February and updates it with the latest correspondence in March.
+Editor: Since the publication of ‘Challenging Antisemitism’ by Quakers in Britain and the response to it by Priscilla Alderson, a QSS member, there has been an extensive debate, either in website comments, comments in the Friend magazine, or comments on social media.
+This post shows how the debate evolved in February and March.
 None of the contributors, it should be stressed, represents QSS.
-Within QSS there seems to be a division of opinion.
-Some believe the Guidelines are inadequate by virtue of inaccuracy and bias.
-Some believe it should not have been issued without an accompanying booklet on Islamophobia.
+Within QSS there is a division of opinion.
+Some believe that the document is inadequate by virtue of its inaccuracy and bias.
+Some believe it should not have been issued without an accompanying document on Islamophobia.
 Some believe it should never have been issued at all.
-The underlying problem seems to be that since the 1970s ‘antisemitism’ has been politically weaponised against critics of Israel, including the many Jewish critics of Israel, and the term has therefore lost its original meaning.]

-Nicola Grove (March 2026): This is a short version of an in-depth analysis of the Quaker Guidelines, sent to Oliver Robertson, with evidence and references, and available from QSS on request:
+Nicola Grove (March 2026): This is a short version of an in-depth analysis of ‘Challenging Antisemitism’, sent to Oliver Robertson by Nicola Grove, with evidence and references.
+It is available from QSS on request:

 “I have deep concerns regarding the “Guidelines on Antisemitism” produced by Friends House.
 We gather that Friends have been asking for these guidelines for some time, and that they were informed by consultation with Jewish groups who use our premises.
 At a time when all forms of racism are on the rise, including antisemitism and Islamophobia, practical information for Quakers that reinforces our commitment to equality, the value of every human being, and to social justice, is indeed to be welcomed.
 Unfortunately the document is not an appropriate educational tool for a faith community committed to active peace work, to hearing and respecting and different perspectives on complex and tragic conflicts, and speaking truth to power.